nanopb/nanopb/docs/reference.rst

                                slightly and slightly increases code size.
 ============================  ================================================

-The PB_MAX_REQUIRED_FIELDS, PB_FIELD_16BIT and PB_FIELD_32BIT settings allow
+The PB_MAX_REQUIRED_FIELDS and PB_FIELD_32BIT settings allow
 raising some datatype limits to suit larger messages.
-Their need is recognized automatically by C-preprocessor #if-directives in the generated .pb.h files.
+Their need is recognized automatically by C-preprocessor #if-directives in the generated `.pb.c` files.
 The default setting is to use the smallest datatypes (least resources used).

 .. _`overview page`: index.html#compiler-requirements